kognifai/Galore/SDK-documentation/TQL.md

 -   **Sample set -** This event is a matrix or a table.
 Each column in the matrix is a **channel**.
       For example,  for a weather forecast one channel can be a wind speed and another a temperature.
     Stored streams of sample set events have an associated sample set node in the Galore asset model.
 The node contains **channel descriptors** which describes the channel properties such as storage unit display unit, sample rate and sample dimension.
-The channel descriptors is also referred as **meta data** in the sample set sequence.
+The channel descriptors is also referred as **metadata** in the sample set sequence.

 -   **Alarm-** An alarm event has the following properties: